danielrdehaan/ReaMOD_Development/README.md

 - In the `Selected Event` section, use the sliders to adjust the event's parameters.
 - If the event is currently playing, changes to the sliders will affect the event in real-time.

-### Inserting Markers and Items
+### Inserting Items

-- Use the provided custom actions to insert markers or items associated with the selected FMOD event:
+- Use the provided custom actions to insert items associated with the selected FMOD event:

-  - **Add Marker with Last FMOD Event**: Inserts a marker at the edit cursor with the selected event.
   - **Add Item with selected event at edit cursor**: Inserts an item at the edit cursor on the selected track with the selected event.
   - **Add Item with selected event within current time selection**: Inserts an item spanning the time selection with the selected event.